Magnitude-Surveys/gpg/content/DC_resistivity/DC_interpretation.md

 they sometimes provide valuable information about earth structure.

-As an illustration, `DCR_DpDp_Simple` (a) shows an earth model consisting of a single prism (*ρ* = 10 *Ω* ⋅ *m*) buried in a uniform halfspace (*ρ* = 100 *Ω* ⋅ *m*).
+As an illustration, `DCR_DpDp_Simple` (a) shows an earth model consisting of a single prism ($`\rho=10\; \Omega \cdot m`$) buried in a uniform halfspace ($`\rho= 100\; \Omega \cdot m`$).
 A dipole-dipole survey is carried out along a line that passes directly above the conductive prism.
 The resulting pseudosection is shown in `DCR_DpDp_Simple` (b).
-The prism is manifested as a region of lower apparent resistivity in the center of the image and there are <span class="title-ref">wings</span> extending outwards and downward.
-The apex of the image can be used to estimate the horizontal location of the prism but the depth to the body is less evident since the vertical scale of the pseudosection is in
+The prism is manifested as a region of lower apparent resistivity in the center of the image and there are
+<span class="title-ref">wings</span> extending outwards and downward.
+The apex of the image can be used to estimate the horizontal location of the prism but the depth to the body is less evident since the vertical scale of the pseudosection is in <span class="title-ref">n-values</span>
-<span class="title-ref">n-values</span> and not in meters.
+and not in meters.

 Despite the above success, the situation worsens if the earth is more complex.
 This is illustrated in `DCR_DpDp_Simple` (c) where some